 Weak health systems further complicate the fight against these diseases, especially in sub-Saharan Africa.
 The shortage of health workers, for example, is a major hurdle in expanding treatment and prevention efforts.
-Sub-Saharan Africa accounts for 24% of the global burden of disease, but only 3% of the world’s health workforce.
+Sub-Saharan Africa accounts for 71% of the global burden of disease for HIV/AIDS, TB, and malaria, but only 4% of the world’s health workforce.
 Health workers at all levels of delivery, as well as the systems, supplies and facilities that support them, must be strengthened to tackle infectious diseases and to ensure better basic health care and outcomes overall.

 The increase in global resources to fight these three diseases has led to real results.
 Global malaria deaths have declined by 60% in last 15 years, saving 6.2 million lives (95% which are children).
 In 2015, 19 countries reported fewer than 1,000 cases of the disease.
 Life-saving antiretroviral treatment has meant that an AIDS diagnosis is no longer a death sentence for millions of people.
-In 2015, over 17 million people around the world were receiving antiretroviral treatment for HIV/AIDS, up from just 770,000 in 2000, 12.1 million of whom lived in sub-Saharan Africa.
-Meanwhile, global deaths due to AIDS have dropped consistently in that time, down from 2 million in 2004 to 1.1 million in 2015.
-Thanks to effective diagnosis and treatment of TB, the MDG target to halt and reverse TB incidence has also been achieved on a worldwide basis (in each of the six WHO regions and in 16 of the 22 high-burden countries that collectively account for 80% of TB cases), and 49 million lives have been saved since 2000.
+In mid-2017, 20.9 million people around the world were receiving antiretroviral treatment for HIV/AIDS, up from just 685,000 in 2000.
+Meanwhile, global deaths due to AIDS have dropped consistently, down from 2 million in 2004 to 1 million in 2016.
+Thanks to effective diagnosis and treatment of TB, 53 million lives have been saved since 2000.